 Theatres saw their main source of income disappear in an instant when they closed in March in response to the Covid-19 pandemic.

 Six months later, we still don’t know when they will be able to reopen fully.
-A decision won’t be made until November at the earliest – too late for most to put on their annual pantomime, which often provides the income to support the theatre for the rest of the year.
+A decision won’t be made until November at the earliest – with smaller venues like the Finborough Theatre certainly unable to open until 2021.

 This ongoing uncertainty puts theatres in a perilous situation.
 The government’s bailout is spread across all cultural organisations and certainly won’t be enough to save all of the UK’s theatres.